Child Safety at Enrichment Centers and Activity Studios, What Parents Must Check

 Access Control and Child Supervision

-Who can enter the facility during sessions?
-Can a parent wait inside or must they wait outside?
-These are important safety questions.
-A center that allows unrestricted public access to areas where children are participating has a security gap.
-Verify the pick-up procedure: Does the center require photo ID from anyone picking up a child?
-Is there a list of authorized contacts?
-Will staff release a child to an adult they do not recognize?
+Is there a list of authorized contacts, and will staff release a child to an adult they do not recognize?
 A center with clear, consistently enforced pick-up procedures is demonstrating its commitment to child safety beyond the physical environment.